FuelLabs/sway/docs/src/introduction/overview.md

     └── harness.rs
 ```

 `Forc.toml` is the _manifest file_ (similar to `Cargo.toml` for Cargo or `package.json` for Node), and defines project metadata such as the project name and dependencies.

-We'll be writing our code in the `src/main.sw` file in both of these projects.
+We'll be writing our code in the `src/main.sw`.

-Cd into your contract project and delte the boilerplate code in `src/main.sw`.
+`Cd` into your contract project and delete the boilerplate code in `src/main.sw`.
 Every Sway file must start with a declaration of what type of program the file contains; here, we've declared that this file is a contract.

 ```sway
 contract;
 ```

 Next, we'll define a our storage value.
-In our case, we have a single counter that we'll call `counter` and initialize it to 0.
+In our case, we have a single counter that we'll call `counter` of type 64-bit unsigned integer and initialize it to 0.

 ```sway
 storage {